AguaClara/UASB/summer2018report.md

 ![Timmy_the_Tipping_Bucket](https://github.com/AguaClara/UASB/blob/master/Images/IMG_5759.jpg)

-Pictured above is our first tipping bucket system.
+Pictured above is the first design of the tipping bucket system.
 It was created with a small plastic lab beaker, two screws, and 80-20 bars with connectors used to provide a pivot for the screws.
 This was mostly created to give the team a general sense of how tipping buckets work, not to collect specific data.
 This model offered a few insights for the design:

 * Location of the pivot on the bucket is very important for operation.
 Height of the pieces controls how much water is collected before dumping (but if the pieces are too high, they won't dump at all).
 Horizontal positioning of the pivot determines the angle the bucket rests at and how easy it is to tip.